microsoft/MSLab/Scenarios/S2D and Windows Admin Center/readme.md

 Performance history in Dashboard.

-Note: critical errors are caused because of it's virtual environment and each node has limited amount of memory
+Note: critical errors are there because it's virtual environment and each node has limited amount of memory.

 ![](/Scenarios/S2D%20and%20Windows%20Admin%20Center/Screenshots/HCClusterManager2019.png)